Artificial Perfection

 We do not receive — and do not request — access to your Gmail, Calendar, Contacts, Drive, or any other Google service.
 Google's own privacy policy applies to data Google holds about you.
 You can revoke our access at any time at myaccount.google.com/permissions — that prevents future sign-ins but does not delete the account you've already created with us; for that, see section 10.

-Strategy calls are scheduled through Calendly (United States).
-When you book a call we receive your name, email, time zone, the time of the meeting, and any answers you provide on the booking form.
-Calendly's own privacy policy applies to data Calendly holds.
-We use Calendly bookings only to run the scheduled call and to send reminder emails (24h and 1h before).
+If we use Calendly or another scheduling tool for a call, we receive your name, email, time zone, meeting time, and any answers you provide on the booking form.
+The scheduling provider's own privacy policy applies to data it holds.
+We use scheduling data only to run the call, send reminders, and follow up about the project.

 6. Website assessment tool